 Complete the Florida State University Graduate Application.
-Be prepared to upload the following documents: Artist Statement, Statement of Intent, and Vitae/Resume.
+Be prepared to upload the following documents and images: Portfolio, Statement of Intent, and Vitae/Resume.
 There is a $30 fee for the Florida State University graduate application.

 You will also be asked for the names and email addresses of three recommenders.
 We recommend requesting letters from former teachers or others familiar with your art making activities and career objectives.
 No personal recommendations will be accepted.